VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * [WiFi Analyzer equivalent on iOS](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues/69)

 ## Feedback
-* Bug reports and feature requests can be submitted [here](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues).
+* Bug reports can be submitted [here](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/issues).
-* To learn how to submit a bug or feature request [click here](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/wiki/Feedback).
+* To learn how to submit a bug [click here](https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/wiki/Feedback).
 * If you do not have GitHub account, please use [google groups](https://groups.google.com/forum/#!forum/wifi-analyzer-open-source) to discuss application features.

 ## License